-How do I know if a person is in my private space?
+How do I know if a person that I can see in Family Tree is living?

-A record in your private space contains a yellow banner across the top of the Person page.
-In multiple places, the word "Living" appears instead of a death date or the word "Deceased."
+At the top of a Family Tree profile, beneath the tabs, you see a "Living Person" banner.
+In addition, the word "Living" appears instead of a death date or the word "Deceased."

-- You add a person to Family Tree and select the Living option.
+- Add a person to Family Tree and click to select Living as you enter vital information.

-- You transfer a record of a living person from a database that you manage in a third-party program.
+- Transfer a record of a living person from a database that you manage in a third-party program.

 Members of The Church of Jesus Christ of Latter-day Saints can sometimes see living people from their Church membership record.

-How do records in my private space become public?
+How do records of living people become public?

-In most cases, the person's record becomes public after you add a death date to it.
-The Family Tree does not compute the likelihood that a person in a private space is alive.
+A person's record becomes public after you add a death date for the person.
+The Family Tree does not try to determine whether a person could be deceased.
 The system does not change the status to deceased based on birth year.

-Can multiple contributors enter the same living person into their living space?
+Can multiple contributors enter the same living person into Family Tree?

-Multiple users can enter a record for the same living person into their private space.
-Each record has a different ID number.
+Multiple users can enter a profile for the same living person into Family Tree.
+Each record has a different ID.
+If you change the profile of a living person, your change does not affect other profiles for the person.

 How do I make a memory private?